guillermooo/sublime-undocs/source/extensibility/plugins.rst

         More information about plugins.

-Sublime Text is programmable with Python scripts.
-Plugins reuse existing commands or create new ones to build a feature.
+You can write plugins for Sublime Text in Python.
+Plugins build features by reusing existing commands or creating new ones.
 Plugins are a logical entity, rather than a physical one.